The growing number of at-home sample collection devices and testing products drives the question -- how these covid-19 testing solutions work?

 Point of Care and Remote Testing

-The value of POC and remote testing is many-fold.
+The value of point-of-care (POC) and remote testing is many-fold.
 Sample collection at testing sites typically requires a health care professional and can be time intensive.
-For those not inclined to visit clinics or testing sites for whatever reason, at-home solutions have become a viable alternative.
+For those not inclined to visit clinics or testing sites for whatever reason, at-home solutions have become an attractive alternative.

 The advent of self collection devices, where samples are taken at home, sealed, and immediately shipped off to the lab for analysis has relieved some of the burden associated with on-site testing.
 Improvements in nasal swabbing, the use of saliva as a sample matrix, and optimization of sample transport conditions have accelerated this transformation.